 In 1914, the Hague publisher Martinus Nijhoff donated to the recently established Library of the Peace Palace a collection comprising 55 editions of De Iure Belli ac Pacis.
 The Nijhoff collection comprised editions in Latin, the original language of the publication, as well as in French, English, German and Dutch.
 Imprints ranged from 1625 to 1901.
 This donation was the starting point for the renowned Grotius collection.

 The Library has a unique first print of the first edition of De Iure Belli ac Pacis.
 The book was finished in great haste to be in time for the Frankfurt Bookfair.
 As a result there had not been enough time to correct all pages and page numbering.
-This print also lacks indices and a table of content.
+This print also lacks indices and a table of contents.
 For specialists it is most interesting to compare this print with later corrected versions.
 The first edition consists of three groups of copies, to be distinguished according to changes that were made during the print run.
 Of those three states the Peace Palace Library purchased a copy (in 2010) that represents the first state.
 This is an almost unique or at least a very rare copy, because among the books that have been identified as copies of the 1625 edition, only the copy previously owned by the English scholar John Selden (1584-1654) and now preserved in the Bodleian Library in Oxford, and another copy in the University Library of Salzburg are representatives of this state.

 For more information, contact us at email@example.com.